SummonTheCat/smn_archive/README.md

 - The tool supports reading from and writing to archives, with a focus on real-time data access to accommodate performance-critical environments like games.

 ---

+### Docs
+We have more detailed documentation available for the project in the `docs` directory:
+**[SmnArchive Docs](./docs/SmnArchive.md)**: Describes the layout of the archive file, including blocks and their contents.

+---
 ### Usage
 This project is designed to be flexible and can be integrated into both Rust and C++/C environments, providing robust control over custom archive formats.